Manchester Unity Building: History

+The design included figures depicting 'Faith.
+Hope and Charity' above the oriel windows on each facade at the fifth floor, sculpted by Orlando Dutton.
+The ground level included an L shaped arcade connecting Collins to Swanston Street, and into the rear lane, and opening out to form the lift lobby.
+The arcade is richly finished in coloured marble, with copper shopfronts, and a larger cornice with panels depicting the activities of the society, as well as view of 'old melbourne', and the building itself.
+The lifts have elaborate copper doors, and veneered timber interiors with a leadlight dome.
+The design included the first escalators in Melbourne, connecting the ground level arcade with further shopfronts at the first floor, and with the basement shop, the latter since removed.

 A dinner for several hundred guests was held on 12 December 1932 in the building's basement to celebrate its opening, with Sir Stanley Argyle, the Premier of Victoria, giving a speech.
 On declaring the building open, Argyle pressed a button which turned on, for the first time, the lights illuminating the tower and spire.

 As well as numerous shops in the basement, ground and first floor, there was a rooftop restaurant.
 This was not a successful venture and soon closed.

 During World War II, it was used by the Australian Army, Victorian Lines of Communication, Southern Command HQ.
 Once the war was over, the government moved other departments into the building that had been distributed over Melbourne.

 The building was compulsorily acquired by the Commonwealth in 1947.
 It became the headquarters for Trans Australia Airlines and centralised offices for the Department of Munitions and Department of Aircraft Production.

 Alongside Manchester Unity staff, tenants of the building have ranged from Averillite's, a clothing manufacturer, to Rene Henri, a high-society hairstylist, as well as numerous jewellers.
 Perhaps the most notorious episode in the building's history was the unsolved 1978 murder of three jewellers on the eighth floor.
 In 1997 the top two floors of the building were bought by a developer and converted into apartments, and a new rooftop residence was constructed, incorporating the tower.
 These floors and others were purchased by Dentist Kia Pajouhesh starting in 2003, when he first fell in love with the building and installed his practice on the first floor; he has led the revival and restoration of the building since then, including restoring floodlighting to the tower in 2012, and restoring the boardroom, including its (heritage listed) furniture.